Quantitative Reasoning Learning Goals

 Developing QR Learning Goals*

+Bloom's best known domain is the cognitive domain and it is the skill set that is most central to quantitative reasoning.
 Bloom's taxonomy categorized and ordered six categories of skills in the cognitive domain.
 The categories can be thought of as degrees of difficulties.
 It is a continuum from the simplest behavior, or "Lower Order Thinking Skills," (LOTS) to the most complex ones which are the "Higher Order Thinking Skills" (or HOTS).
 The three lower skills are remembering, understanding and applying, while the higher order skills are analyzing, evaluating and creating.
-In the 1990s, Lorin Anderson (see Anderson and Krathwohl 2000), a former student of Bloom, revised the taxonomy.
-The most prominent changes being the use of verb rather than nouns and by rearranging the order of the categories.
-This new taxonomy reflects a more active form of thinking.
-It begins with "remembering" or recalling facts and concepts and ends with "creating" which is bringing together parts or elements to form a whole.
-The first ones must normally be mastered before the next ones can take place.
-Just as you cannot understand a concept if you do not first remember it, you cannot apply knowledge and concepts if you do not understand them.
+In the 1990s, Lorin Anderson (see Anderson and Krathwohl 2000), a former student of Bloom, revised the taxonomy by using verbs rather than nouns and by rearranging the order of the categories.

-In thinking about quantitative reasoning, Blooms' taxonomy may be helpful in framing more specific learning outcomes as ideally we would like to achieve educational goals in all three domains of learning (e.g., psychomotor, cognitive, and affective).
+In thinking about quantitative reasoning, Blooms' taxonomy may be helpful in framing more specific learning outcomes.
+Suskie (2009) argues that it is useful to view learning goals as falling into three broad categories: (1) knowledge and basic understanding, (2) thinking and other skills, and (3) attitudes and values.
 When specifying goals in these areas, it is best to avoid vagueness that can lead to confusion.
 This can be achieved through the use of action words that provide clear descriptions of what the students can or should be able to do after completing the course or unit in question.
-Words such as "understand," "appreciate," "think critically" and "demonstrate," which are commonly used in expressing learning goals, do not explain specifically what knowledge or skills are expected of the students.
+Words such as "understand," "appreciate," "think critically," and "demonstrate," which are commonly used in expressing learning goals, do not explain specifically what knowledge or skills are expected of the students.
 In articulating learning goals, then, it is appropriate to consider whether or not you might be able to assess whether or not the goals have been achieved.
 If the answer is "no," then you may wish to reformulate your goals.
 For example, if your goal is "students will understand about changes and percentages," measuring "understand" might be difficult to do.
 In articulating learning goals, it is best to aim for goals that are neither too broad nor too specific, avoid fuzzy terms, use concrete action works, and focus on the destination/outcome, not the means/process (Suskie 2009).

 Too vague: Students will demonstrate quantitative literacy skills.